Skip to main content

 • Multiple entries allowed

-• Not a visa — doesn't guarantee entry
+• Not a visa — does not guarantee entry

 • Linked electronically to passport